kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynamicView.md

 ## Synopsis

-  A rank 1 View-like class, instances can be dynamically resized on the host up to an upper-limit provided by users at construction.
+  A rank 1 View-like class, instances can be dynamically resized on the host up to an upper limit provided by users at construction.

   ```c++
   template< typename DataType , typename ...
 P >